 As you might imagine, one of the most important factors of kitchen designs for small kitchens is the size of the kitchen’s appliances.
 This is true from both an aesthetic design standpoint (if the appliances are disproportionately large the kitchen will look unbalanced) and from a functional design one (large appliances often eat up precious space in small kitchens).
 At Signature KAB we feature several manufacturers who have designed appliances specifically for small kitchens.
 For example, we recently designed three small kitchens on Florida Ave.
 NW in Washington, D.C.
 (Pictures of the work are posted at the top of this page.)
-The small kitchen remodels included a 24”-wide base oven, the Fagor 5HA-200LX, and a 27”-wide five-element gas cooktop, the Fagor 3FIA-5GLSTX.
+The small kitchen remodels in DC included a 24”-wide base oven, the Fagor 5HA-200LX, and a 27”-wide five-element gas cooktop, the Fagor 3FIA-5GLSTX.
 These small appliances were designed for small kitchens and were put to excellent use in our kitchen designs.

 The standard size refrigerator for most American manufacturers measures approximately 30″x33″x36″.
 At this size, refrigerators are more than overbearing in most small kitchen remodels.
 In most of our small kitchen designs we like to use Fagor’s stainless steel 3FCA-68NFX.
 This remarkably slim refrigerator measures 24″x24″x79″.
 We also sometimes install slim refrigerators designed by Gaggenau and Northland – the Northland line goes all the way down to 18″ wide!
 As for dishwashers, you might have resigned yourself to not having space for one in your small kitchen, but there are slim versions of these appliances as well.
 We like the 18″ GE PDW1860NSS for its space saving yet attractive profile.